-In his book, “Data Visualization for Human Perception,” author Stephen Few says, “important stories live in our data, and data visualization is a powerful means to discover and understand these stories, and then to present them to others.”
+The globally recognized author Stephen Few says in his book, “Data Visualization is for Human Perception”, he also mentioned, “important stories live in our data, and It is a powerful factor to discover and understand these stories, and then to present them neatly to others.”

-In the modern era of Big Data, data visualization is the tool that makes sense of it.
+In fact, In the modern era of Big Data, Data Visualization is the key tool that makes sense of it.
 Data visualizers and analyzers are the “chiselers” that draw valuable insights from raw data.
 This enables business executives to make instantaneous decisions from data-driven stories.
+Here are the 3 big reasons why visualization of data is the key to growing your business?

-- Data visualization can help make more data-driven business decisions quickly.
+- It can help make more data-driven business decisions quickly.

 - Visual data is easy to comprehend, thus enabling faster insights.